T-02

 Plain Language

-Developers must implement reasonable procedures to prevent their generative AI systems from being used downstream without the required disclosures.
-At a minimum, developers must: (1) contractually require end users and third-party licensees not to remove disclosures from AI-generated content; (2) obtain certifications from end users and third-party licensees that they will not remove disclosures; and (3) terminate access when the developer has reason to believe an end user or third-party licensee has removed a required disclosure.
-This is an affirmative procedural obligation — developers must build and maintain these downstream safeguards, not merely include passive terms of service.
+Developers must implement reasonable downstream enforcement procedures to prevent their generative AI systems from being used without the required disclosures.
+At minimum, developers must: (1) contractually require end users and third-party licensees not to remove disclosures; (2) obtain certifications from end users and licensees that they will not remove disclosures; and (3) terminate access when the developer has reason to believe a user or licensee has removed a required disclosure.
+This is a procedural and contractual obligation — developers must build a compliance enforcement chain, not merely include disclosures at the point of generation.

 (c) A developer of a generative artificial intelligence system shall implement reasonable procedures to prevent downstream use of a generative artificial intelligence system without the disclosures required under subsection (a), which shall include: (1) Requiring by contract that end users and third-party licensees of the generative artificial intelligence system refrain from removing any required disclosure from AI-generated content; (2) Requiring certification that end users and third-party licensees will not remove any disclosure from AI-generated content; and (3) Terminating access to the generative artificial intelligence system when the developer has reason to believe that an end user or third-party licensee has removed the required disclosure from AI-generated content.